 At the Annunciation, in Luke 1:31-45, Mary is revealed to be the one and only human instrument through whom Jesus Christ, our Savior, would come into the world.
 The Incarnation was a unique event, and Mary was the only human person involved.
 No other human but Mary contributed to Jesus’ human nature.

 It does not take intellectual rigor to understand that Mary’s fiat (Latin for “let it be done”) signals that she was free in her response to the angel.
-The implications of this are staggering: when Mary said “let it be,” she gave God free rein to come into the world and save us.
+The implications of this are staggering: when Mary said “let it be,” she cleared the path for God to come into the world and save us.
 This is a textbook definition of Mary as co-redemptrix.
 She cooperated with God’s grace in the redemption of the whole world.

 Mary intercedes for the people at the wedding feast, the members of which symbolize the entire people of God—who, elsewhere in John’s writing, are invited to a much greater “marriage supper of the Lamb” (Rev. 19:7-9).

 Finally, Jesus’s first sign, or miracle, as a result of Mary’s intercession, is the transformation of “six stone jars” of purification waters—these would be the baptismoi, or baptismal waters of the Old Covenant—into wine, a prophetic symbol of New Covenant perfection.
-There is no separating Mary from the ministry of her son inaugurating the New Covenant from its beginning to the very end, as we will see when we get to the crucifixion in John 19.
+There is no separating Mary from the ministry of her son inaugurating the New Covenant from its beginning to the very end.

-In Luke 2:34-35, the prophet Simeon tells us that “the sign of contradiction,” the cross, was set to be the sign of salvation for “many” (or “all”—the two word are used synonymously in the New Testament) in Israel.
-But in the same breath he reveals that a sword will pierce Mary’s soul as well.
+In Luke 2:34-35, the prophet Simeon tells us that “the sign of contradiction,” the cross, was set to be the sign of salvation for “many” in Israel.
+But in the same breath, he reveals that a sword will pierce Mary’s soul as well.
 Why?
 So that the thoughts of many hearts would be revealed.
 Jesus and Mary would suffer so that the same “many” would be saved!

 It was at the foot of the cross, in that holy hour of her immeasurable suffering, that Jesus gave Mary to be the spiritual mother of John, thus connecting her suffering even more clearly to the redemption of souls.
 And the Beloved Disciple confirms for us “at the back of the book” that he stands in for all Christians—to the whole Church.
 For in Revelation 12:17, John affirms that Mary is not only his own spiritual mother and the mother of Jesus, but the mother of all “who keep the commandments of God and bear testimony to Jesus.”